 ABB has participated in numerous local studies, exporting expertise worldwide .

-Recently ABB experts have faced the challenge of developing a high-level plant controller in South Africa able to fulfill the new grid code requirements from Eskom in terms of voltage, power factor, reactive power control and power curtailment in a very short time ➔ 3.
+Recently ABB experts have faced the challenge of developing a high-level plant controller in South Africa able to fulfill the new grid code requirements from Eskom in terms of voltage, power factor, reactive power control and power curtailment in a very short time ➔ 3.3 ABB is also supporting the integration of large PV plants

 In Brazil figures for wind and solar power generation in 2013 were 28 percent and 5 percent, respectively.
 The rapid integration of renewables is bringing new challenges in terms of power plant design and operation.
-To comply with the Brazilian ISO (ONS – Operador Nacional do Sistema Elétrico) grid code, ABB has been working on assuring appropriate modeling for wind turbine control ➔ 4 and providing solutions to improve power quality.
+To comply with the Brazilian ISO (ONS – Operador Nacional do Sistema Elétrico) grid code, ABB has been working on assuring appropriate modeling for wind turbine control ➔ 4 and providing solutions to improve power quality.4 ABB has been ensuring appropriate modeling for wind turbine control in Brazil

 The ISO has been tracking measurement campaigns and participated in task force working groups to share and develop methodologies to define the grid code in terms of filtering optimization.